 If you believe you have legitimate reasons to question the validity of a will, you may file a petition to challenge its contents.
 The most ideal time to contest a will is before the administration of the estate occurs.
 However, even when an estate is closed, you can still file a claim against the personal representative or executor.
 Doug Newborn Law Firm, PLLC can offer the legal assistance you need to challenge a will successfully.

-Once our attorney advises that a will may be contested, you can then initiate a draft to object it.
+Once our probate attorneys advise that a will may be contested, you can then initiate a draft to object it.
 The draft should contain your relationship to the deceased and the grounds for challenging the will.
 Our legal team will compile the necessary evidence to support your claim.
 Talk to us to discuss your situation.
 We will work hard to ensure a favorable outcome for you.

 A will may still be contested even after probate has been issued, but only within the “statute of limitations” or “limitations period.”
 The length of time relies on whether the probate case is formal or informal.